 The wall next to your desk can hold more than a calendar.
-Expand storage space with hanging paper organizers, penholders, and mail catchers.
-Taking these items off the work surface gives you more space to complete tasks and cross items off of that never-ending to-do list.
+Instantly expand storage space with a hanging arrangement that combines paper organizers, pen holders, and mail catchers.
+Taking these items off the work surface gives you more space to complete tasks and cross items off your to-do list.

-Transform a wall into a kid's art center by covering an area with chalkboard paint.
+Transform a blank wall into a kid's art center that combines storage and creativity.
+Cover the area with chalkboard paint and mount a roll of kraft paper at children's eye level.
 Add a magnetic strip for detachable marker and crayon tins and an upper shelf for messier crafting supplies.
-Open frames attached to the wall showcase the child's latest paintings or chalk drawings.
+Open frames attached to the wall showcase their latest paintings or chalk drawings.

 On the Right Track

-Outfit the bare side of a workspace with a towel bar for quick and easy cooking cleanup.
+Simple solutions can add much-needed storage space to a small kitchen.
+Outfit the side of an island or work cart with a towel bar for easy cooking cleanup.
 Beyond a towel, the bar can double as a place to hang cooking utensils, pots and pans, or extra aprons.

 Refresh Flea Market Finds

 Find a new use for antique shop scores.
-A plate, cake stand, and small bowl keep makeup, brushes, and jewelry close at hand for busy mornings.
-Increase the structure's stability by dropping a dollop of glue on the bottom of each item and fastening the piece to the plate.
+Here, a plate, cake stand, and small bowl keep makeup, brushes, and jewelry nearby for busy mornings.
+Increase the structure's stability by gluing each item to the plate.